andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ==================

+2013-Sep-05
+  * Improvements to zgamma:
+     * more plots
+     * selection for muons updated according to POG (new TCMuon object added)

 2013-Aug-28
   * Adding LHEanalyzer (in zgamma) form making plots of LHE root files produced with ExRootLHEFConverter.
 Need a shared library to run it.
   * Switched to Stoyan's cut ordering (temporarly)